monika-sivickaite/Portfolio/README.md

 # Portfolio
-Includes my work with python from ATLS1300
+This portfolion includes programming challanges using python ATLS1300